 For practical reasons, as well as due to the limited resources available and allocated to the project, it was decided that data-gathering should focus on activities in the Mediterranean Sea.
 The Black Sea region, the Atlantic Area, and other areas that fall under the scope of the Agreement are not considered.
 In contrast to the First Hotspots Report, the current report does not take into account continuous noise sources, which include commercial shipping and recreational boating.
+More so, this report does not consider a comprehensive list of industries or activities where seismic surveys are deployed, including for example in wind farm developments or investigative offshore exploration efforts (e.g., resource deposits beyond oil and gas).

-The impulsive noise data that builds the foundation for this project was collected and collated by SINAY Maritime Data Solutions based on public information and on information provided by relevant stakeholders.
+The impulsive noise data that builds the foundation for this project was collected and collated by SINAYs based on public information and on information provided by relevant stakeholders.
 During the research process, researchers consulted a number of databases, including the European Marine Observation and Data Network (EMODnet) Human Activities portal17 and the Impulsive Noise Register in the Mediterranean Sea Region (INR-MED).
-Relevant ministerial websites were also consulted, as were agencies tasked with overseeing licensing and exploration rights for hydrocarbon resources, private geophysical companies, as well as information made available by port authorities or investor-groups/companies of the respective ports.
-The data collection process was complemented by contacting ACCOBAMS Focal Points, Partners and other relevant stakeholders, requesting information concerning noise-generating activities since 2016 (see Appendix E for the request of information).
+Relevant ministerial websites, agencies tasked with overseeing licensing and exploration rights for hydrocarbon resources, private geophysical companies; port authorities and investor-groups/companies of the respective ports were also consulted.
+The data collection process was complemented by contacting ACCOBAMS Focal Points, Partners, and other relevant stakeholders, including the Joint ACCOBAMS/ASCOBANS/CMS Noise Working Group (JNWG) and the Industry Advisory Group (IAG), requesting information concerning noise-generating activities since 2016 (see Appendix E for the request of information).
 The aim was to request specific information concerning offshore, inshore, or onshore construction activities, naval exercises involving sonar use and seismic surveying activities, as well as frequency range, source intensity, and location of the activity in question (see Appendix F for the questionnaire provided to stakeholders).
 The information received from stakeholders, including both Focal Points and ACCOBAMS Partners, was stored and presented in an MS Excel file and complemented the data already identified from extensive internet research.